Mingda-Ye/AAE6102-Assignment1/README.md

 ## Task 3 -- Navigation data decoding

+**Decode the navigation message and extract key parameters, such as ephemeris data, for at least one satellite.**

 - **Table showing the decoded ephemeris parameters for urban experiment:**

- # Task 3 -- Navigation Data Decoding

-**Decode the navigation message and extract key parameters, such as ephemeris data, for at least one satellite.**

 The following table shows the decoded ephemeris parameters for the urban experiment: